-- A grade of "C" or better in English 101 and English 102 is required for graduation.
-Students transferring courses equivalent to English 101 and 102 to Black Hawk College must have a grade of "C" or better in those courses in order to obtain transfer credit. - 3.
-All general education courses are assigned an Illinois Articulation Initiative number.
-No more than one course with the same IAI number can be selected to satisfy the minimum requirements in each general education category. - 4.
+2. A grade of "C" or better in English 101 and English 102 is required for graduation.
+Students transferring courses equivalent to English 101 and 102 to Black Hawk College must have a grade of

+"C" or better in those courses in order to obtain transfer credit.

+- 3. Students may not receive general education credit twice for the following combinations of completed coursework: - a.
+PHYS 101 and PHYS 110 - b.
+PHYS 201 and PHYS 110 - c.
+CHEM 101 and CHEM 110 - d.
+MATH 108 and MATH 228 - e.
+PSYC 264 and SOC 264 - 4.
 A total of sixty-four (64) credit hours with a "C" (2.0) grade point average or above for all work completed at Black Hawk College. - 5.
 Electives.
 Students should work with an advisor to select only articulated transfer or career courses as electives to satisfy the 64 credit hour requirement.
-Because requirements vary among institutions and from state to state, students should request assistance in determining course transferability from their academic advisor, the First Stop Center on the Quad Cities campus, or Enrollment Services Office on the East Campus. - Students must earn at least 24 credit hours, excluding Advanced Placement, CLEP, proficiency and military credit, at Black Hawk College. - 7.
+Because requirements vary among institutions and from state to state, students should request assistance in determining course transferability from their academic advisor, the First Stop Center on the Quad Cities campus, or Enrollment Services Office on the East Campus. - 6.
+Students must earn at least 24 credit hours, excluding non-traditional credit options, at Black Hawk College. - 7.
 Credit earned through the College Level Examination (CLEP) may apply toward the AA degree. - 8.
 Up to four credits of physical education activity courses will count as electives toward graduation.
 The PE Varsity Sports Courses (numbers 101-122) will be evaluated as activity courses for the purpose of graduation. - 9.
 Up to 12 credits of applied music lessons will count as electives toward graduation. - 10.
 No courses numbered below 100 will apply towards satisfying any AA degree requirements. - 11.
-The human relations requirement is met for all Black Hawk College degree candidates within the required General Education Core Curriculum through such courses as PSYC 101, 219, 230; SOC 101, 222, 250, 251; SPEC 101.
+The human relations requirement is met for all Black Hawk College degree candidates within the required General Education Core Curriculum through such courses as PSYC 101, 230; SOC 101, 222, 250, 251; SPEC 101.